Abandoned

 About The Book

-Some people call it “the Grey Divorce” Blindsided after 30 years in the marriage, I sank deeper into depression and anxiety over the years fighting to remain sane and obedient.
-This caused my physical health to decline.
-Until one day my eyes opened to the truth.
-Why was I fighting for someone who did not want me?
-I crawled myself out the darkness on my own.
-While I began healing the memory of the abuse and while others played innocent, the damage lingered deeply in my thoughts causing me to isolate myself.
-Finality, decided to let go and push past the stigma of mental health and chose to put me first and grab onto peace.
-Through courage and faith, I I no longer allowed my diagnosis or circumstance to limit me.
-Coming full circle, I chose not to remain silent but use my voice in platforms to encourage and equip women that walk alone in this journey of divorce and rejection.
-Whilst trying to hold a career, or addressing my physical health, I leaned on my expert lived experiences to offer me hope and sanity.
+Some people call it “the Gray Divorce.”
+Blindsided after thirty years of marriage, I sank deeper into depression and anxiety, fighting for years to remain sane and obedient, which took a toll on my physical health.
+Until one day, my eyes opened to the truth: Why was I fighting for someone or something not meant for my next season?
+I crawled out of the darkness on my own.
+As I began healing from the abuse, while others played innocent, the damage lingered deeply in my thoughts, causing me to sink further into isolation.
+I decided to let go, push past the stigma of mental health, and choose to put myself first and grab onto peace.
+Through courage and faith, I no longer allowed my diagnosis or circumstances to limit me.
+Coming full circle, I chose not to remain silent but to use my voice on platforms to encourage and equip women walking alone in the journey of divorce and rejection.
+While trying to maintain a career and address my physical health, I leaned on my lived experiences to offer hope and sanity.

-Learning to shift from suffering in silos and to open the gates to talk to others with similar lived experiences provided me with an opportunity to share my journey of recovery orientated rehabilitation that is authentic and faith based.
-Elevating the voices of people with lived experiences, this book offers coping strategies and functional support to develop more with less.
-This book will teach you to accelerate community-based approaches, strengthen functional recovery goals, with the hope of advancing lived experiences that offer culturally sounded solutions to balance one’s confidence.
-There is opportunity to address the feelings linked to your trauma and live with total freedom and free from any shame.
+Learning to move from suffering in silence to opening and connecting with others with similar experiences provided me with an opportunity to share my journey of authentic, faith-based recovery and rehabilitation.
+Elevating the voices of those with lived experiences, this book offers coping strategies and practical support to help you achieve more with less.
+It will teach you to accelerate community-based approaches and strengthen functional recovery goals, with the hope of advancing lived experiences that offer culturally sound solutions to boost confidence.
+There is an opportunity to address the feelings linked to your trauma and live with total freedom, free from shame.

-People with lived Experiences wear their stories as a badge of strength that offers resilience and power.
-My voice today is not mine alone but those of my friends and mentors.
+People with lived experiences wear their stories as badges of strength, resilience, and power.
+My voice today is not mine alone, but also those of my friends and mentors.

 About Lorna